-Through November 6, 2001, juries have returned verdicts in six conventional product liability cases this year.
+During 2001, juries have returned verdicts in six conventional product liability cases.
 Verdicts in favor of defendants were returned in five of the cases, including the two in which Lorillard was a defendant.
 The sixth, and the only one resolved in favor of the plaintiffs during 2001, was the California case discussed above in which plaintiff was awarded punitive damages.